Entries are now closed for the 2021/22 Polar Bear Challenge and Penguin Challenge.

 Except for the Penguin Challenge only a swimsuit, single silicone hat, goggles and earplugs may be worn.
 No neoprene, wetsuits, boots or gloves may be worn.

-When your final March swim is done you will receive a badge and certificate.
+When your final March swim is done you will receive a sew on badge and a certificate and a medal.